Herpes simplex research: Replication-defective HSV-2 vaccine dl5-29

+Although discontinued by Sanofi Pasteur, the vaccine is still tested in smaller trials like for example a comparative study from 2025.
+The results reconfirm an excellent prophylactic protection of dl5-29.

 Genome editing

 Another area of research for HSV treatment or a potential cure is the use of genome editing.
 It is thought that by cleaving the DNA of HSV that infects neurons, thereby causing destruction or mutational inactivation of the HSV DNA, the virus can be greatly treated or even cured.

 Notable research

 The Jerome Lab run by Keith R. Jerome at the Fred Hutchinson Cancer Research Center has looked at using zinc finger nuclease as well as endonuclease to prevent HSV from replicating.
 Most recently Jerome and his lab were able to demonstrate cleavage of latent HSV in a living organism, which is vital to disabling the virus.
 On 18 August 2020, the team led by Jerome and Martine Aubert published a paper in Nature Communications showing that, through a series of incremental improvements on their original method, they had destroyed up to 95% of herpes virus lurking in certain nerve clusters of mice, with 3 years of work expected before clinical trials are considered.

 Editas Medicine, that previously collaborated with the Cullen Lab, are researching CRISPR-Cas9 for its use in Herpes Simplex Keratitis.

 Researchers at Temple University have been researching how to disrupt HSV from replicating that could eventually lead to a cure.
 Some members of research team at Temple University have also joined forces to create Excision BioTherapeutics.
 The company intends to begin clinical trials in 2022.

 Researchers at the University Medical Center Utrecht, using the CRISPR-Cas9 system, have shown promising results in clearing HSV-1 infection by simultaneously targeting multiple essential vital genes in vitro.
 The researchers are now looking at targeting latent HSV-1 genomes and are investigating in vivo model systems to assess the potential therapeutic application.

 In 2021, scientists in China described a CRISPR-Cas9 genome editing approach which could be used to treat HSV-1 in corneal stroma: injection of engineered lentiviruses into the affected anatomical regions for transient editing without inducing off-target edits.